-As per the Shire's Business Plan - to come.
+As per the Shire of Gingin's Business Continuity Plan.

-AGENCY ROLES AND
+AGENCY ROLES AND RESPONSIBILITIES

-RESPONSIBILITIES

 In the event of an emergency, the local government will need to liaise with a range of state agencies who will be involved in the operational aspects of the emergency.
 The following table summarises the key roles: